Inflammatory Bowel Disease

 Microbiome dysbiosis contributing factor

-A prospective inception cohort study of paediatric CD patients has allowed to predict the risk of stricturing and penetrating complications based on a combined analysis of genotypes, antimicrobial serologies, ileal gene expression, and faecal microbiota Kugathasan et al., Lancet, Apr 2017.
+A prospective inception cohort study of paediatric CD patients has allowed to predict the risk of stricturing and penetrating complications based on a combined analysis of genotypes, antimicrobial serologies, ileal gene expression, and faecal microbiota 12.

 The study has identified age, race, disease location, and antimicrobial serologies as risk factors.
-It also showed that Ruminococcus was implicated in stricturing complications whereas Veillonella in penetrating complications.
-Ileal genes controlling extracellular matrix production were upregulated at diagnosis, and this gene signature was associated with stricturing.
+It also showed that Ruminococcus gnavus was implicated in stricturing complications and Veillonella in penetrating complications, likely through their production of pro-inflammatory polysaccharides 13.

-In UC, short-chain fatty acid (SCFA)-producing Ruminococcaceae and Lachnospiraceae have been shown to be depleted, whereas pro-inflammatory Escherichia coli and Fusobacteriaceae have been found in abundance Preda & Istratescu, UC Et., Sep 2022.
+In UC, short-chain fatty acid (SCFA)-producing Ruminococcaceae and Lachnospiraceae species were shown to be depleted, whereas pro-inflammatory Escherichia coli and Fusobacteriaceae have been found in abundance 7.

-Notably, SCFA metabolites of the gut microbiome enhance the function of tight junction proteins like ZO-1 and occludin, promote the expression of genes involved in maintaining the intestinal barrier by inhibiting histone deacetylases, stimulate MUC2 production, reduce the production of pro-inflammatory cytokines like IL-1β and IL-18 by inhibiting the activation of the NLRP3 inflammasome, regulate autophagy, promote differentiation of regulatory T cells (Tregs), and reduce differentiation of pro-inflammatory T helper 17 (Th17) cells Perez-Reytor et al., Front.
-Physiol., May 2021.
+Notably, SCFA metabolites of the gut microbiome enhance the function of tight junction proteins like ZO-1 and occludin, promote the expression of genes involved in maintaining the intestinal barrier by inhibiting histone deacetylases, stimulate MUC2 production, reduce the production of pro-inflammatory cytokines like IL-1β and IL-18 by inhibiting the activation of the NLRP3 inflammasome, regulate autophagy, promote differentiation of regulatory T cells (Tregs), and reduce differentiation of pro-inflammatory T helper 17 (Th17) cells 14.

 Epithelial barrier damage contributing factor

-Dysregulation of transcription of junctional proteins, such as E-cadherin, β-catenin, and claudins, that contribute to epithelial barrier function was found in both UC and CD with varying degrees of alterations that reflect differences in disease pathology Preda & Istratescu, UC Et., Sep 2022.
+Dysregulation of transcription of junctional proteins that are essential for epithelial barrier function, such as E-cadherin, β-catenin, and claudins, was found in both UC and CD with varying degrees of alterations that reflect differences in disease pathology 7.

 Intestinal goblet cells produce mucus that forms a protective barrier against pathogens/toxins and helps modulate the immune response in the gut.
-IBD-associated genetic mutations, dysbiosis, prolonged use of antibiotics, persistent inflammation, and high fat/sugar diets can damage goblet cells and reduce mucus layer production, composition and integrity Pullan et al., Gut, Mar 1994.
+IBD-associated genetic mutations, dysbiosis, prolonged use of antibiotics, persistent inflammation, and high fat/sugar diets can damage goblet cells and reduce mucus layer production, composition and integrity 15.

 In both UC and CD, mucosal layer thickness was found to decrease, leading to increased susceptibility to inflammation and damage.
-It is however unclear whether the etiology (decreased synthesis of mucin 2, increased mucin degradation) is the same in both IBD forms.
+It is, however, unclear whether the etiology of this pathological change - a decreased synthesis of mucin 2 or an increased mucin degradation - is the same in both IBD forms.

-When the intestinal barrier is damaged, innate immune cells, neutrophils, macrophages and dendritic cells are recruited from the circulation through chemotactic gradients formed by cytokines, chemokines, growth factors, and bacteria-derived molecules such as SCFA.
+When the intestinal barrier is damaged, innate immune cells, including neutrophils, macrophages and dendritic cells, are recruited from the circulation through chemotactic gradients formed by cytokines, chemokines, growth factors, and bacteria-derived molecules such as SCFA.

 Immune response contributing factor

-UC is associated with a Th2 response, whereas CD is characterized by a Th1/Th17 response, which explain the distinct clinical presentations and complications of UC and CD Preda & Istratescu, UC Et., Sep 2022.
+UC is associated with a Th2 response, whereas CD is characterized by a Th1/Th17 response, which explain the distinct clinical presentations and complications of UC and CD 7.

 T-helper 2 (Th2) cells release IL-4, IL-5, and IL-13 cytokines, associated with a localized and superficial mucosal inflammation, while Th1 and Th17 cells release IFN-γ and TNF-α cytokines driving a deep transmural inflammation.

-Analysis of intestinal biopsy samples from IBD patients show increased expression of complement pathways in CD but not in UC patients Raschdorf et al., JCC, Jan 2022.
+Analysis of intestinal biopsy samples from IBD patients show increased expression of complement pathways in CD but not in UC patients 16.
 This increase likely reflects the body's heightened innate immune response against pathogens and is consistent with CD’s bacterial-driven pathology and transmural inflammation.
-Excessive complement activity can amplify inflammation, contributing to complications and penetrating disease behavior characteristic of CD.
+Excessive complement activity can amplify inflammation, contributing to complications and penetrating disease behaviour in CD.

-In both UC and CD patients, the abundance of neutrophil and neutrophil extracellular traps (NETs)-associated proteins in patients’ intestinal biopsies was increased Bennike et al., IBD, Sep 2015, Drury et al., CMGH, Jan 2021.
+In both UC and CD patients, the abundance of neutrophil and neutrophil extracellular traps (NET)-associated proteins in patients’ intestinal biopsies was increased 17, 18.

 In homeostasis, neutrophils, recruited from the circulation following intestinal barrier damage, participate in the elimination of pathogens through phagocytosis, degranulation, ROS generation, and the release of NET.